ruudwelten/tim/README.md

 The numeric flag can be combined with the retro or time flags.
 For noon on yesterday use: `tim.py new -1 -t 12:00`

+### `amend`

+    $ tim.py amend

+The amend command allows you to rename the title of the highest timestamp.
+This is often the last created timestamp.

 ### `log`

     $ tim.py log [-#]